Brent Johnston Jr., President

 During this era, Johnston worked in various capacities with concert promotions company, Soul Purpose Productions, led by Dr. Gene Brown and Peggy Brown in various capacities.
 Johnston says, “We toured with Tree 63 on a three-city tour and were privileged to support a plethora of amazing CCM artists while reaching a broad group of people.”

 Artists included Jars of Clay, Rebecca St. James, Switchfoot, Chris Rice, Mark Schultz; Audio Adrenaline, Sonic Flood, Tree 63, Joy Williams, Carman, Cyrstal Lewis, LaRue, By The Tree, Clay Crosse, Caedmon’s Call, Smalltown Poets and Avalon.

 Silver Screen Hero

-Brent is credited as stand-in on the Warner Brothers film My Dog Skip starring Kevin Bacon and Diane Lane.
-He was also cast as a member of the jury in the Mobil Masterpiece Theater PBS film The Ponder Heart.
-Johnston appears in The Shaw Documentary, a moving narrative about the life of JA high school football coach Sherard Shaw.
+Brent worked for six weeks on the Warner Brothers film My Dog Skip starring Kevin Bacon, Frankie Muniz and Diane Lane.
+He was credited as a stand-in and enjoyed conversations with Bacon while on set.
+Brent jokes that he is “one degree of separation from Kevin Bacon”.
+Brent was also cast as a member of the jury in the Mobil Masterpiece Theater PBS film The Ponder Heart.
+The movie was adapted from the Eudora Welty book of the same name.
+Johnston also appears in The Shaw Documentary, a moving narrative about the life of JA high school football coach Sherard Shaw.
 Produced by Frascogna IP, the project was developed to benefit the Sherard Shaw Foundation for Pediatric Cancer Research.